blue-factory/iot-greenhouse-example/README.md

 # Greenhouse IoT

-IoT application implemented from [Things Core](https://github.com/microapis/things-core) is responsible for implementing an intelligent greenhouse connected to the cloud that controls the devices/controllers to automatically have the ideals of the environment.
+IoT application implemented from [things-core](https://github.com/microapis/things-core) and connected to things-api is responsible for implementing an intelligent greenhouse connected to the cloud that controls the devices/controllers to automatically have the ideals of the environment.

 # TODO